 The next step is to sketch out a rough concept for your ad.
 Use your demographic information to determine what the ad should look like.
-If you're targeting corporate executives, for example, you'll want the fonts, colors, and imagery to look professional and sophisticated.
+If you're targeting doctors, for example, you'll want the fonts, colors, and imagery to look professional and sophisticated.
 If you're targeting young entrepreneurs starting businesses, you'll want the design to be hip and techy.

-What options do you have to refine your design?
+So, other than in-your-face images that will shock your audience into paying attention, what other options do you have?
 Play with the fonts and background colors for your ads.
-You don't want to look like everyone else!
+Just because you are a lawyer or law firm doesn't mean you have to look like everyone else.
 There are thousands of unique fonts that will add flavor to your ads.
 Gotham, Raleway and Lobster are popular fonts these days.
-Not sure what I'm talking about?
+Unsure what I'm talking about?
 Google it!
 The web is a great source of ideas and examples.
 Colors are just like fonts.
 Do not be afraid to take a risk and be bold.